ucl-cssb/cneta/README.md

 * (Required) A file containing integer absolute copy numbers for all the patient samples and/or the normal sample (*-cn.txt.gz or *-allele-cn.txt.gz).

    Either compressed file or uncompressed file is fine.
-   There need to be four columns, separated by space, in this file: sample_ID, chr_ID, bin_ID, CN.
+   There need to be at least four columns, separated by space, in this file: sample_ID, chr_ID, site_ID, CN.
    Each column is an integer.
-   The sample_ID has to be ordered from 1 to n (the number of patient samples).
+   The sample_ID has to be ordered from 1 to the number of patient samples.
+   The chr_ID and site_ID together determine a unique site along the genome of a sample.
+   The site_ID can be consecutive numbers from 1 to the total number of sites along the genome, or consecutive numbers from 1 to the total number of sites along each chromosome of the genome.
-   For allele-specific CN, there will be 5 columns, with the last two being cnA, cnB.
+   For allele-specific CN, there need to be at least five columns, with the last two being cnA, cnB.
    If the total CN is larger than the specified maximum CN allowed by the program, the total CN will be automatically decreased to the maximum CN when the input is total CN and the program will exit when the input is allele-specific CN.